SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 	variables at: aKey put: aValue
 ```

-In addition we add support for identifying the scope.
+In addition, we add support for identifying the scope.
-We specify `scopeDefining:` as follows:
+We define the method `scopeDefining:` as follows:  It checks whether the looked up name is
+a variable one.

 ```
 CMethodScope >> scopeDefining: aString
 	(variables includesKey: aString)